-Attendance and participation are mandatory.
+Attendance and participation is mandatory.
 Please arrive on time and prepared to discuss the readings and engage with your classmates.
 We will do a combination of general and small group discussion.
 If you cannot make class due to illness or emergency, please let Professor Edington know ahead of time.

-Reading Quizzes.
-(40% total)
+Short Quizzes.
+(4% each, 40% total)

 You will be asked to complete a short quiz related to the readings for each class meeting.
-You must complete the quiz by midnight before class (ie Monday and Wednesday evenings).
-There is no quiz before the first day of class.
+You must complete the quiz by midnight the night before class.
 No trick questions, the point is to make sure you've grasped the fundamental talking points of the readings which will be the basis of our class lecture and discussion.
-It will involve a variety of true/false and multiple choice questions.
+It will involve a variety of true/false and multiple choice.
 Each quiz will also include one open response questions which will ask you to write a short response related to the reading (these will be graded on a sliding scale of 0-3 points).
-You will have 9 quizzes total.
 Your lowest quiz grade will be dropped from your final grade.